skohub-io/skohub-vocabs/README.md

     $ git clone https://github.com/skohub-io/skohub-vocabs.git
     $ cd skohub-vocabs
     $ npm i
-    $ cp .env.example .env
     $ cp test/data/systematik.ttl data/

-The `.env` file contains configuration details used by the static site generator and the webhook server (like `PORT`, see below).

-After changes to your `.env` or `data/*` files, make sure to delete the `.cache` directory:

-    $ rm -rf .cache

 ## Running the static site generator